shiv-io/regtest-dev-environment/README.md

 Still 0.
 What happened?
 In bitcoin we have a 100 block maturity time for newly mined coinbase transactions ([explanation](https://en.bitcoin.it/wiki/Block_chain)

-Let's mine 100 more (to any address in our network) -- giving us 1 mature transaction
+Let's mine 100 more (to any address in our network) -- giving us 1 mature transaction (need >=101 blocks for maturity)

 `generatetoaddress 100 <address>`